Satella-tan/multi-tool-agent-media-looker/README.md

 # Multi-Tool AI Agent

-An autonomous conversational AI agent that selects and executes tools to evaluate math expressions, search the web, and scan/fuzzy-search your local media directories.
+An autonomous conversational AI agent that selects and executes tools to evaluate math expressions, search the web, and scan & search your local media directories.
 Powered by LangChain, FastAPI, and Qwen-3 (via Groq).

 ---